simondlevy/BreezySLAM/README.md

 <p><h3>Testing with the GetSurreal XV Lidar</h3>

-BreezySLAM now includes Python support for the inexpensive
+BreezySLAM includes Python support for the inexpensive
 <a href="https://www.getsurreal.com/product/xv-lidar-sensor-mount-package">XV Lidar</a> from GetSurreal.
 To try it out, you'll also need the <a href="https://github.com/simondlevy/xvlidar">xvlidar</a> Python package.
 Once you've installed both packages, you can run the <b>xvslam.py</b> example in the <b>BreezySLAM/examples</b> folder.

+<p><h3>Testing with the SLAMTEC RPLidar A1</h3>

+BreezySLAM also includes Python support for the inexpensive
+<a href="http://www.slamtec.com/en/lidar/a1">RPLidar A1</a> from SLAMTECH.
+To try it out, you'll also need the <a href="https://github.com/SkoltechRobotics/rplidar">rplidar</a> Python package, as well as the popular <b>numpy</b> and <b>scipy</b> packages.
+Once you've installed all packages, you can run the <b>rpslam.py</b> example in the <b>BreezySLAM/examples</b> folder.

 </p><h3>Installing for Matlab</h3>